-Some Real Property Improvements May Be Expensed
+Some Real Property Improvements (Made Before 2014) May Be Expensed

 The expensing election traditionally has been available only for tangible personal property used in a trade or business.
 Improvements to buildings generally cannot be expensed.
 For example, a restaurant owner can expense the cost of new ovens in the year the equipment went into service.
-However, in most years, improvements to the restaurant building cannot be expensed.
+But in most years, improvements to the restaurant building cannot be expensed.
 These improvements generally have to be depreciated, usually over a substantial number of years.

-However, for 2012 and 2013, this expensing prohibition is lifted for improvements to qualified restaurant property, retail property or qualified leasehold property.
+However, for 2012 and 2013, this expensing prohibition was lifted for improvements to qualified restaurant property, retail property or qualified leasehold property.
 As a result, the cost of updating and refurbishing a restaurant, retail store or other leased commercial property may be fully deductible in 2012 and 2013 under expanded expensing rules contained American Taxpayer Relief Act of 2012.
 (This provision resurrects a similar provision contained in the Small Business Jobs Act that had expired at the end of 2011.)

 The expensing option is limited to 2012 and 2013 so you must move quickly.
 Act now to determine if you should undertake renovations on your property.
 Check with your tax professional if you made improvements to your property in 2012.